Communication Efficient Quantum Secret Sharing

-To make the discussion concrete, we consider some quantum secret sharing schemes which illustrate how communication efficiency comes into play.
-Consider the $((2,3))$ quantum threshold scheme proposed by Cleve et al \cite{cleve99}.
-In this scheme, the secret state $s \in \F_3$ is encoded into three qudits as $\ket{s}\mapsto\frac{1}{\sqrt{3}}\sum_{r=0}^{2}\ket{r,s+r,2s+r}$, where $\F_q$ is finite field with $q$ elements.
-This encoding is extended to an arbitrary state $\ket{\psi} = \alpha\ket{0}+\beta\ket{1}+\gamma\ket{2}$ by linearity.
-Any single share will not have any information about $\ket{\psi}$ and any two shares can collaborate to recover $\ket{\psi}$.
+{\em A Motivating Example.} The intuition behind the communication efficient secret sharing schemes lies in using a nonminimal authorized set to recover the secret.
+(An authorized set is said to be a minimal authorized set if every proper subset of the authorized set is unable to recover the secret.)
+Let $\F_q$ denote the finite field with $q$ elements.
+Consider the ternary $((2,3))$ quantum threshold scheme proposed by Cleve {\em et al} \cite{cleve99}.
+In this scheme, the secret state $s \in \F_3$ is encoded into three qudits as $\ket{s}\mapsto\frac{1}{\sqrt{3}}\sum_{r=0}^{2}\ket{r}_A\ket{s+r}_B\ket{2s+r}_C$ where the one qudit each is given to parties $A$, $B$ and $C$.
 In order to reconstruct the secret we need to communicate two qudits to the combiner.
 We propose an alternate $((2,3))$ quantum threshold scheme where we can obtain better communication costs.
-In this scheme $(s_1,s_2)\in \F_5^2$ is encoded as follows.
+In this scheme $(s_1,s_2)\in \F_3^2$ is encoded as follows:

 where we have ignored the normalizing factors.
 In this case, the secret is encoded into six qudits, equivalently each secret qudit is encoded into three qudits as in previous scheme \cite{cleve99}.
-Each row in the above state corresponds to two qudits; the $i$th row is distributed to the $i$th participant.

-Let us look at the reconstruction of the secret from the four qudits of the first two participants.
+Let us look at the reconstruction of the secret from the four qudits of the first two participants $A$ and $B$ from the state as given in Eq.~\eqref{eq:23ceqss-1}.
 The reconstruction steps are similar for other choices of two participants as well.
-By unitary operations on the first four qudits, we can obtain the following global state.
-(Changes are indicated in bold).
+(Values of qudits which have changed after each operation are indicated in bold.)
+By subtracting the value of second qudit of $A$ from that of $B$, we can obtain the following state.